metagraph-dev/metagraph/docs/getting_started/use_case_3_ecommerce_customer_interests.rst

 the interests of customers by finding communities of customers who’ve bought similar products.

-We’lll accomplish this by creating a bipartite graph of customers and products, using a graph projection to create a graph of customers linked to other customers who’ve bought the same product, and using Louvain community detection to find the communities.
+We’ll accomplish this by creating a bipartite graph of customers and products, using a graph projection to create a graph of customers linked to other customers who’ve bought the same product, and using Louvain community detection to find the communities.